-At an international level, research and health protection information is available from the World Health Organisation and the International Committee on Non-ionising Radiation Protection.
+At an international level, research and health protection information is available from the World Health Organisation and the International Committee on Non-ionizing Radiation Protection.

 From a technical standpoint it is very difficult for other bodies or institutions to undertake meaningful studies in this field on account of the resources and expertise required.
 This extends to measurement equipment, regional and national surveys, epidemiological studies and appropriate finance.
+It would therefore be extremely difficult for Walsall or any other council to commission or otherwise get involved in such work on a unilateral basis.

-6.5 Misuse of Phones
+6.6 Misuse of Mobile Phones